Series 5 — Episode 14

 Emma shops for toys

-Mrs Peel is roused by a toy merry-go-round, one of the figures
+Emma Peel (Diana Rigg) is roused from a nap by a toy merry-go-round, one of the figures

 bearing a banner emblazoned ‘MRS PEEL’ - another of